-36 month phone contracts explained: are they worth it?
+36 month and 48 month phone contracts explained: are they worth it?

 Choosing the ideal phone contract length varies from person to person, and can depend on a number of different factors.

-Although 12 month phone contracts used to be the most common length, these have generally been phased out for longer 24 and 36 month contracts.
+Although 12 month phone contracts used to be the most common length, these have generally been phased out for longer 24 and 36 month contracts, with O2 becoming the first network to introduce 48 month contracts.

-This is mainly because smartphones have become increasingly more expensive, meaning the monthly bill for a 12 month contract would be ridiculously high and unaffordable for most people.
+This is mainly because smartphones have become increasingly more expensive, meaning the monthly bill for a 12 month contract would be ridiculously high and unaffordable for most people, as the high total cost would be split over a short period.

-As a result, 36 month contracts are increasingly becoming the new normal.
+As a result, 36 month contracts are increasingly becoming the new normal as the cost can be split into smaller monthly payments.
 But are they worth it, and do they end up costing consumers more in the long run?

 Although 36 month phone contracts seem like an attractive offer, they can be a long term commitment for most people.

-In addition, unless you’re on a network that offers early upgrades, you may be stuck with the same phone for 36 months.
+In addition, unless you’re on a network that offers early upgrades, you may be stuck with the same phone for 36 months, which isn't great for those who always want the latest tech.

-Furthermore, 36 months is a long time.
-It’s not inconceivable for your financial situation to change during this period, which could possibly see you struggling to pay the required monthly bills further down the line.
+Furthermore, it’s not inconceivable for your financial situation to change during such a long period period, which could possibly see you struggling to pay the required monthly bills further down the line.

 36 month phone contracts: the new normal